-Based on the above results, there are no statistically significant changes in dust deposition rates in the direction of the nearest residential receptors since the quarry commenced operations resulting from quarrying operations.
+The annual average of DDG3 for the reporting period was 2.8 g/m2/month in line with the background average and below the assessment criteria.
 DDG3 located to the west of the quarry, has had fluctuating dust deposition levels and is influenced by normal surrounding agricultural activities.
 DDG1, located to the northeast of the quarry operations, in opposing the direction of the prevailing winds, captures dust emanating from the quarry.
-This gauge shows constant readings from before the quarry started and throughout the operations to date and therefore verifies that the dust mitigation strategy has been effective in meeting the assessment goals contained in the AQMP, that is the quarry has not increased ambient dust levels by more than 2 g/m2/month at nearby residential receptors.
+This gauge shows constant readings from before the quarry started and throughout the operations to date and therefore verifies that the dust mitigation strategy has been effective in meeting the assessment goals contained in the AQMP, that is the quarry has not increased ambient dust levels by more than 2 g/m2/month at nearby residential receptors and verifies the predictions made in the statement of environmental effects for the Extension Project Mod 2.